robertsonmcclure/robertsonmcclure.github.io/_posts/2016-05-21-sweating-the-small-stuff.md

 title:  "Sweating the Small Stuff"
 date:   2016-05-21
 tags: [ideas]
-excerpt: There are many different schools of thought on where to invest your energy.
 ---

 There are many different schools of thought on where to invest your energy.
 Some are convinced that you must look at the big picture, make 5 and 10 year plans and always be laying groundwork for potential future projects.
 They often warn against getting too caught up in the minutia.
 I've heard